 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-But what if you don’t want to just give you kids boatloads of sugar (I mean you’ve barely recovered from Halloween)?
+Because...what if you don't want to just give you kids boatloads of sugar?
+I mean if you're anything like us, you've barely recovered from Halloween when Easter comes around.

-Use this list to come up with great ideas for what to put inside the Easter eggs, as well as inside the Easter basket.
+Use this list to come up with great ideas for non candy Easter basket ideas (Easter eggs, too).

 All of the sudden it's Halloween all over again!

 Before you know it, your kids have eaten the head off their hollow chocolate bunny and half the package of peeps are missing.

 And then, all bets are off.
 The children you once knew will have transformed into candy-crazed kids who would have been better off without any candy at all.

 What kind of non candy Easter Egg ideas are the best for kids?

 Before you stuff candy in each of those plastic Easter eggs, read this list to see how you can replace the candy with other items your kids will love!